Iamkemical/MovieApp/README.md

 # Contributing
 With the API and Web Project fully secured using JWT and Cookie Auth, contributions are needed to build other security functionalities into the API and Web Project.
+Unit testing of MVC Controller hasn't been done yet

 # Contributor
 Isaac Gabriel